Consumer Medicine Information

 How long to take it

-You should not normally stop taking Agrylin Capsules unless your doctor tells you
+You should not normally stop taking AGRYLIN unless your doctor tells you to.
+If AGRYLIN

-to.
-If Agrylin Capsules have been successfully reducing the excess of platelets in
+have been successfully reducing the excess of platelets in your blood, stopping AGRYLIN

 If you feel unwell during your course of treatment, tell your doctor.

-If you forget to take a dose of Agrylin Capsules, leave out that dose completely.
+If you forget to take a dose of AGRYLIN, leave out that dose completely.
+Take your

 Do not take a double dose to make up for the dose that you missed.